HumanSignal/label-studio/docs/source/guide/storage.md

 You can also skip or leave the `"data_key"` parameter empty and Label Studio automatically generates input tasks from the first task key in the label config, which can be useful when you only have one object tag exposed.

+## Google Cloud Storage

+To connect your [GCS](https://cloud.google.com/storage) bucket with Label Studio, make sure you have programmatic access enabled.
+See [Cloud Storage Client Libraries](https://cloud.google.com/storage/docs/reference/libraries) in the Google Cloud Storage documentation for how to set up access to your GCS bucket.

+### Set up connection in the Label Studio UI
+In the Label Studio UI, do the following to set up the connection:

+1. Open Label Studio in your web browser.
+2. For a specific project, open **Settings > Cloud Storage**.
+3. Click **Add Source Storage**.
+4. In the dialog box that appears, select **Google Cloud Storage** as the storage type.
+5. Specify the path to the GCS bucket.
+6. (Optional) Adjust the remaining parameters.
+See [Optional parameters](#Optional-parameters-1) on this page for more details.
+7. Click **Add Storage**.
+8. Repeat these steps for **Target Storage** to sync completed data annotations to a bucket.

 ### Optional parameters

-You can specify additional parameters with a command line escaped JSON string with `--source-params` or `--target-params` or from Label Studio UI.
+You can specify additional parameters with a command line escaped JSON string with `--source-params` or `--target-params` or from the Label Studio UI.

 | Parameter | Description | Default |
 | --- | --- | --- |